ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-10-01-Book-Optimizing Factory Performance.md

 - Unanticipated supply outages and replenishment

 **<font color=blue>Nonpreemptive Events</font>**:
-one that occurs (or can be scheduled to occur) during a period in which the machine is not processing a job:
+occurs (or can be scheduled to occur) during a period in which the machine is not processing a job:
 - Scheduled maintenance
 - Unscheduled downs (i.e., those that happen to not occur during processing)
 - Inspections and engineering tests
 - Qualifications
 - Setups